ryanvolum/token-flow-in-browser/README.md

 If you have a constrained number of entities in a dataset, then you should be able to identify where entities lie without (or before) passing an utterance into an NLP model.

 Token-flow provides utilities to identify where entities exist in an utterance.
 It takes a dataset (a catalog of entities) and creates a tokenizer.
 The tokenizer takes an utterance and tokenizes all of the known entities in that utterance.
-In compiler terms, this package can be thought of as a lexer - the output is a series of tokens that a parser can then reason over.
+In compiler terms, token-flow can be thought of as a lexer - the output is a series of tokens that a parser can then reason over.

+### Speech as an Input Modality
+As an input modality, speech is useful in:

+1. Hands-off scenarios
+    - Speaking to a conversational agent in a car
+    - Asking questions of a conversational agent while cooking

+2. Scenarios where speech is already the primary mode of communication
+    - Help desk phone calls
+    - Food ordering

+Speech enabled user interfaces have the interesting side-effect of text normalization.
+Speech recognition services will never misspell words.
+Further, most SR services allow the developer to define what format of response they want.
+With regard to numbers, for example, SR services generally allow developers to define whether they want numeric or lexical representation (12 vs 'twelve').
+When building speech enabled assistants we then need to ensure that components downstream of speech expect the normalized speech recognition output.